deepaklearner/sample_cypher/10_REDUCE_ques.md

-I want to move only the REDUCE logic to python... can we do that
+After running below cypher, i want to check usign python, that if any value for L1ManagerLevel > 15

 """MATCH (u:User)
 WHERE u.managerId IS NOT NULL